Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Discussion

-If we adopt the upper-convected derivative on the left-hand side of (\ref{eq:jaumanntransport}), the third term on the right-hand side of (\ref{eq:jaumanntransport}) yields $2-C_\mathrm{R2}$.
-Thus, the contribution of strain rates to the transport equation cannot be neglected, even if we set $C_\mathrm{R2}=1$.
-To simplify the Reynolds stress transport while holding the covariance, employing the Jaumann derivative is better than doing the upper-convected derivative.
+Comparing Eq.~(\ref{eq:oldroydtransport}) with Eq.~(\ref{eq:jaumanntransport}), the coefficient of the third term on the right-hand side yields $2-C_\mathrm{R2}$.
+Thus, the contribution of strain rates to the transport equation cannot be neglected as done in Eq.~(\ref{eq:jaumanntransportreduced}), even if we set $C_\mathrm{R2}=1$.
+To simplify the Reynolds stress transport while holding the covariance, employing the mean Jaumann derivative is better than doing the mean Oldroyd derivative.